LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/exercises.rst

    #.
 The text can be any color EXCEPT black.
    #.
 The movie list should have a centered heading.
    #.
 There should be at least 4 movie titles in an ordered list.
+Find the
+      ``movies`` array in ``MovieListComponent`` and add more titles, then modify ``movies.component.html`` to display all the array entries.
    #.
 The font size should be large enough to easily read.

 #.
 Change the chore list text by adjusting the code in ``chores.component.css``
    to accomplish the following:

    #.
+Use a different font, with a size large enough to easily read.
+   #.
 The text color should be different from the movie list, and not black.
    #.
 The chores list should have an underlined heading.
    #.
 The chores in the list should be italicized.
-   #.
-The font size should be large enough to easily read.

 Part 2: Add More Components
 ----------------------------